Zehong-Zhao/Smart-Order-Back-Test/README.md

   "twap_baseline": {"total_cost": 50120.0, "average_price": 10.024},
   "vwap_baseline": {"total_cost": 50050.5, "average_price": 10.0101}
 }

+## Potential Improvement
+Currently the allocation algorithm output any allocation only if the size at any given time stemp exceeds the order size.
+Need to rewrite allocation algorithm for smoother allocation.

 Notes

 Current implementation assumes a single venue (NASDAQ, publisher_id = 2).